david-wagih/image-processing-app/README.md

   if it exists it get it from the disk and return it as response , if it doesn't exist then a new one is created using the Sharp Module as i said.

+- you will find few tests done in different files named : indexSpec.ts , imageSpec.ts , serverSpec.ts

+in serverSpec.ts it is obvious that we are testing that server is running in indexSpec.ts we are testing the main ImageTransform Function and checkExistedFile functionin in imageSpec.ts we are testing our Endpoint Api using superTest Module by npm

 How to install Everything you need:

 - first you should go to our terminal and write npm install ,